General eligibility criteria for all nominations

 Open to organisations and individuals.

-Find out more on the Multicultural Youth Support Medal nomination form.
+To view the assessment criteria and for more information, download the Multicultural Youth Support Medal nomination form.

 -

-This award recognises the achievements of an individual or sporting code who has promoted cultural understanding and sporting endeavours within or between communities of different cultural and/or linguistic backgrounds.
+This award recognises an individual or sporting organisation that has used sport to promote cultural understanding, inclusion and connection between people from different cultural or language backgrounds.

 Nominee must be an individual or a sporting code.

-Find out more on the Sports Medal nomination form.
+To view the assessment criteria and for more information, download the Sports Medal nomination form.

 -